-We design and engineer our Array line of LED replacement lamps and purchase most of the finished units from a third-party manufacturer.
-The Array lamps also use a custom LED package which we source from a single vendor in Asia.
-Although we currently are dependent on these two suppliers, we believe that, if necessary, alternative sources of supply could be found.
-However, any interruption or delay in the supply of the components, or our inability to obtain components from alternate sources at acceptable prices in a timely manner, could harm our business, financial condition and results of operations.
+We design and engineer our Array line of LED replacement lamps and purchase all of the finished units from a third-party manufacturer.
+The Array lamps also use a custom LED package which we source from two vendors in Asia.
+Although we currently are dependent on these suppliers, we believe that, if necessary, alternative sources of supply could be found.
+However, any interruption or delay at our third-party manufacturers or in the supply of the components, or our inability to obtain components from alternate sources at acceptable prices in a timely manner, could harm our business, financial condition and results of operations.